Etempa-Web-Solutions/Joy-Theme-Documentation/General/coding-style.md

 - Please be responsible for the responsiveness of any CSS you code

+---

 ## Javascript Coding Style

-All javascript classes to be in their own individual file, named the same as the class name i.e class HtmlElement should be in a file called html-element.js
+All javascript classes to be in their own individual file, named the same as the class name i.e class `HtmlElement` should be in a file called `html-element.js`

 All javascript classes to be kept in the includes/javascript/classes folder which will be compiled into one javascript file for production.
 To compile your javascript, run